Representing the deformation $\infty$-groupoid: The deformation oo -groupoid

 \begin{definition} A form $\alpha\in\gamma_n(\g)$ is said to be \emph{thin} if

 \end{definition}

 \begin{theorem}[\cite{getzler09}] For every horn in $\gamma_\bullet(\g)$, there exists a unique thin simplex filling it. \end{theorem}

 \begin{remark} The existence of a set of thin simplices such that every horn has a unique thin filler is what is meant by Getzler when he speaks of an $\infty$-groupoid.
-We use the term simply to mean Kan complex (e.g. when speaking of the DHG $\infty$-groupoid). \end{remark}
+We use the term simply to mean Kan complex (e.g. when speaking of the Deligne--Hinich $\infty$-groupoid). \end{remark}